A data breach can be dangerous, especially when hundreds of files and records can be compromised, you need to stay protected.

 However, here in Droplr, we take our users security very seriously.
 That’s why our app is fully committed to providing clients with the highest level of security and compliance with GDPR and all other privacy and security measures.

-Droplr prevent you from a data breach with password protect feature.
+Droplr prevents you from a data breach with links protected by a password.
 It allows you to secure your files by adding a password to any URL that you share.
-There are 3 kinds of URLs that give different level of security.
+There are 3 kinds of URLs with different level of security.
 We have listed and explained them below.

 Public URLs are created by default when you upload a file.
-With Public URLs, all your drops are created with a short link such as [d.pr/i/1234].
-This grants access to anyone that has been shared the link.
+With Public URLs, all your drops are created with a short link such as [d.pr/i/123456].
+This grants access to anyone who has the link.
 However, it’s almost impossible to come across the link by accident.
 Probability to guess a link that has 6 characters is 1: 56,800,235,584.
 Even though it’s a small chance, it always exists and it’s not the most 100% secure way to protect a sensitive file.

 Private URLs are significantly more protected.
 You can set your account to put a password on each link that is generated at the time you create a drop, or you can individually set private passwords as you create them as well with a custom password of your choosing.
 This puts an extra layer of security on your files that you share with Droplr.
 You can then share the link as a whole (with the password included) or remove the password and that will prompt anyone else opening the link with that unique password to unlock the drop.
 We recommend sharing the password separately in another method (separate emails or texts) to ensure that you are sharing your private drop securely.